amnezia-vpn/amnezia.org-content/docs/en/instructions/14_protocol-change/14_protocol-change.md

 Select a protocol from the list

-> If the protocol you want to connect to is not in the list, it means that the configuration for connection [only was shared with you], request the configuration with the required protocols from the one who shared it
+> If the desired protocol is not in the list, it means that a [connect-only] configuration has been shared with you, request a configuration with the desired protocols from the person who shared it
 > with you, or [connect to your own server].